davidKolesar/C-Programming-Curriculum/README.md

 ## What is the lifecycle of a C program?

-1. A programmer writes a disk file creating the source code.
+1. A programmer writes a disk file creating the source code (such as ' printf("Helo World"); ').
-2. The source code is compiled to create an object file.
+2. The source code is compiled to create an object file (translating the human readable source code into binary).
+This is performed by the compiler.
+This binary is known as object code.
+The disk file containing them is an [object file](https://en.wikipedia.org/wiki/Object_file).
 3. The compiled code is linked to create a .exe file.